 By now, I’m sure most of you have heard about the Law of Attraction.
 It’s been brought into mainstream public attention due largely to “The Secret,” and many people have latched on to this truth and begun to live their lives by it.
-However, there will always be skeptics out there and those who would never think to integrate a seemingly idealistic theory into their personal lives- let alone their professional environment.
+However, there will always be skeptics out there and those who would never think to integrate a seemingly If you believe you’re in the business of making floss, or selling life insurance idealistic theory into their personal lives- let alone their professional environment.

 I, on the other hand, full-heartedly believe and practice the law of attraction and think that is has a very significant presence in business.
 If properly harnessed and employed, it can make the difference between “being” in business and “thriving” in business.

 On the surface, it might seem like the two have nothing to do with each other.
 Vision boards, positive thoughts, and daily gratitude exercises are great ideas and inspiring concepts, but how can these be applied to a corporate setting.
 Surely, you and your employees aren’t going to sit around in boardrooms crafting vision boards from magazine clippings.
 Though, perhaps that wouldn’t be such a bad idea.